What is chiropractic? Is it a safe treatment?

 Our chiropractors treat many pregnant women and age is not a contraindication to chiropractic care.
 We use specialized gentle, safe techniques to ensure your safe recovery.
 We are well aware of any potential risks and, if they are present, we take extra care for your safety.

-Does a chiropractic doctor treat infants and babies?
+Does a chiropractic practitioner treat infants and babies?

 Yes.
 Please check our babies and children section for more detail.
 Some spinal and joint problems arise in the womb and we are well qualified to diagnose and treat babies from birth and children of all ages.